 We support working groups focused on different ways to advance scientific community engagement.

-In 2020, we launched a small number of groups for our community members, enabling us to build processes and documentation so that we can scale up and add additional groups later.
 If you’re interested in joining one of the groups listed here, or have a suggestion for a future group, please email firstname.lastname@example.org.

 Community Champions Programs working group